ColumPaget/barmaid.lua/README.md

 ip4address:      ip4address.
 Requires a network interface suffix, e.g. `$(ip4address:eth0)`
 ip4netmask:      ip4address.
 Requires a network interface suffix, e.g. `$(ip4address:eth0)`
 ip4broadcast:    ip4address.
 Requires a network interface suffix, e.g. `$(ip4address:eth0)`
+up:<host>:<port> connect to service at 'host' and 'port'. display 'up' if connection succeeds, 'down' if not dns:<host>       lookup 'host' and return its IP address
+dnsup:<host>     lookup 'host' and return 'up' if a value is returned 'down' if not
 ```

 Please note, any value that has ':' at the end, takes an argument, like `bat:1` or `ip4address:eth0`.